 A Virtual Private Network (VPN) is a service that allows you to connect to the University's network when you are not on campus.
 Some applications managed by the University are limited to the University's network.
 To access these applications when you are off campus, you will need to use VPN.

 Who should use VPN?

-- Active Directory (AD) file shares (P or N drive) from off campus.
+- Active Directory (AD) file shares (P or N drive)

-- Private internal networks from outside the University.
+- Private internal networks within the University

-- Private servers and databases used to deliver course content.
+- Private servers and databases used to deliver course content

 Please log out of the AnyConnect VPN client when you are finished using it.

 Enroll in Duo Two-Factor Authentication